jdhenke/celestrium/doc/paper.md

 Celestrium's effectiveness is evaluated through qualitative descriptions of these interface's implementations and is found to be general and powerful enough to support all of them.
 The code for the central part of the implementation for each data set is provided in the appendix.
 Many ideas are presented as possibilities for future work.
-This includes a quantative analysis of the scalability of the visualization itself, which found Celestrium to be very responsive for reasonably sized data sets which humans could understand but also established its limitations, which could be improved in the future.
+This includes a quantative analysis of the scalability of the visualization itself, which found Celestrium to be very responsive for reasonably sized data sets which humans could understand but also established its limitations which could be improved in the future.

 ## Table of Contents